-Make-up Days
+Make-up Time Policy

-- All make-up time is to be scheduled and approved by the clinical coordinator and clinical preceptor prior to completion.
+All make-up time is to be scheduled and approved by the clinical coordinator and clinical preceptor prior to completion.
 Students must initiate written communication in the form of an email, which includes both the clinical preceptor and the clinical coordinator to request approval.
-Students cannot make up hours until approval is received from both the preceptor and coordinator. - All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - A student will receive an "Incomplete" for the course until all missed time is made up. - Students may not exceed 40 hours class and clinic time each week (nor greater than 10 hours each day), and, as such, can only make up a limited amount of time each week.
+Students cannot make up hours until approval is received from both the preceptor and coordinator.

+- All make-up days must be entered in Trajecsys and validated/approved by the appropriate radiographer in the clinic site. - A student will receive an "Incomplete" for the course until all missed time is made up. - Students may not exceed 40 hours class and clinic time each week (nor greater than 10 hours each day), and, as such, can only make up a limited amount of time each week. - Points deducted as a result of absences or tardies, even if made up, cannot be earned back.